ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure-apis.md

 # Offering Secure APIs

-Now our Nonsecure Mode code is running, we we would like to take the next step - to have it take advantage of secure services offered by the `secure-loader` program.
+Now our Nonsecure State code is running, we we would like to take the next step - to have it take advantage of secure services offered by the `secure-loader` program.

-Obviously code in Nonsecure Mode cannot just randomly start executing code that happens to exist in secure region of flash - that would be bad.
+Obviously code in Nonsecure State cannot just randomly start executing code that happens to exist in secure region of flash - that would be bad.

 ```rust,ignore